ufora/ufora/content/tutorials/03-running-python-code.md

 ---
 layout: main
-title: Running python code
+title: Running Python Code
-tagline: How to use ufora.remotely to execute code
+tagline: How to Use pyfora to Execute Code Remotely
 category: tutorial
 ---

-# Connecting to a cluster
+# Connecting to a Cluster

 Once you've booted a ufora cluster (remotely or locally), you can connect to it and start executing code: